 Wednesday, November 16th, 5 p.m.
 CET (Berlin, Paris)

 Everything in nature is in one way or another dependent on temperature.
-That’s why scientific experiments need precise temperature control and calibration.
-In this webinar, Jaroslav Icha from Interherence will briefly talk about our miniaturized stage top incubator VAHEAT, which is the only device that controls the temperature directly in the field-of-view.
-Our three academic speakers will introduce examples of experiments from their research, which benefited from precise temperature calibration with VAHEAT.
+That’s why microscopy experiments need precise temperature control.
+In this webinar, Dr. Jaroslav Icha from Interherence will take this opportunity to briefly discuss the challenges connected with imaging temperature sensitive processes, sources of sample temperature fluctuations and what can be done to mitigate them.
+Our three academic guests will deliver thought-provoking talks about their projects, which benefited from precise and dynamic temperature control with VAHEAT.

 Dr. Marlene van Wolferen (University of Freiburg, Germany) will talk about imaging archaeal motility at high temperatures.

 Talk title: Twitching motility of thermophillic Archaea mediated by type IV pili

 Dr. Marleen van Wolferen did her PhD at the MPI of Terrestrial Microbiology in Marburg, Germany.
 Since 2014, she is a postdoctoral researcher in the laboratory of Sonja Albers.
 She is an expert in Archaeal cell biology and imaging.
 Her current research focuses on archaeal surface structures, twitching motility and cell division.
 See her recent review in Nature Microbiology.